mattchanner/darkula/README.md

 ![Screen shot](https://raw.github.com/mattchanner/darkula/master/darkula.png)

-##Install in Sublime Text 2
+##Install in Sublime Text

 Option 1: Install "Darkula Color Scheme" from [Package Control](http://wbond.net/sublime_packages/package_control).

-Option 2: Copy *darkula.tmTheme* into a new folder inside the *Packages* folder of Sublime Text 2.
+Option 2: Copy *darkula.tmTheme* into a new folder inside the *Packages* folder of Sublime Text.

 ##Feedback
 If you find any bugs or have suggestions for improvement, feel free to create an issue or send me a pull request!